Is Baja California in Mexico or USA?

 Yes, you need a valid passport to go to Baja California.

-Here’s a quick look at the documents you will need to get from San Diego to Mexico:
+Here’s a quick look at the documents you will need for your Baja travel:

 📍Valid passport (or passport card)